Little Silver, New Jersey: History

 The borough has had a varied history as a resort, agricultural area and fishing town.
 Today, the municipality is primarily residential with a range of housing types, from ranches and capes.

 Little Silver separated from Shrewsbury Township in 1923.
 Since then, farms and nurseries have been replaced by housing.
 Over the years, New York City and North Jersey commuters have made Little Silver their home, traveling by rail or auto to their jobs.
 The Little Silver train station on Sycamore Avenue was designed by the noted American architect Henry Hobson Richardson and built in 1890.
 It reopened after renovations in 2003.

 Geography

 According to the United States Census Bureau, the borough had a total area of 3.32 square miles (8.60 km2), including 2.71 square miles (7.02 km2) of land and 0.61 square miles (1.57 km2) of water (18.28%).

 The original farms and nurseries have almost all been replaced by housing today.
 Little Silver's location on the Shrewsbury River makes it a popular destination for boaters and water sports enthusiasts, with a public boat ramp at the Dominick F. Santelle Park off Riverview Avenue.
 Approximately 8% of the homes are directly on the Shrewsbury River and another third of homes are on streams that connect to it.

-The borough borders the Monmouth County municipalities of Fair Haven, Monmouth Beach, Oceanport, Red Bank, Rumson and Shrewsbury Borough.
+The borough borders the Monmouth County boroughs of Fair Haven, Monmouth Beach, Oceanport, Red Bank, Rumson and Shrewsbury.

 Little Silver Point is an unincorporated community located within Little Silver.